 In this model, the end-user of a product is the main focus.
 They are the one who introduces a product into a company, becomes an internal advocate, and sells its benefits to others.

-This has given rise to what the folks at OpenView Partners have called “The End-User Era,” which has helped usher in the breaking down of walls between teams and the creation of positions such as the Chief Revenue Officer and the Head of Growth.
+This has given rise to what the folks at OpenView Partners have called "The End-User Era," which has helped usher break down walls between teams and create positions such as the Chief Revenue Officer and the Head of Growth.

-This new model has also put the focus on a new type of lead qualification – Product Qualified Lead.
+This new model has also focused on a new type of lead qualification – Product Qualified Lead.

-As opposed to a Marketing Qualified Lead (MQL) or Sales Qualified Lead (SQL), a PQL qualifies themselves by their adoption and usage of a product.
-The process of working within the PQL framework takes what was traditionally a function of marketing and moves it into the product – scoring a PQL based on their usage and other aspects of their journey.
+As opposed to a Qualified Marketing Lead (MQL) or Sales Qualified Lead (SQL), a PQL qualifies themselves by adopting and using a product.
+The process of working within the PQL framework takes what was traditionally a function of marketing and move.
+It moves the product – scoring a PQL based on their usage and other aspects of their journey.

 The Hybrid Approach

-While many SaaS companies have models that focus on the self-service approach, they often want to move upmarket to the enterprise as well.
+While many SaaS companies have models that focus on the self-service approach, they often want to move upmarket to the enterprise.